Superpermutation

 In combinatorial mathematics, a superpermutation on n symbols is a string that contains each permutation of n symbols as a substring.
-While trivial superpermutations can simply be made up of every permutation listed together, superpermutations can also be shorter (except for the trivial case of n = 1) because overlap is allowed.
+While trivial superpermutations can simply be made up of every permutation concatenated together, superpermutations can also be shorter (except for the trivial case of n = 1) because overlap is allowed.
 For instance, in the case of n = 2, the superpermutation 1221 contains all possible permutations (12 and 21), but the shorter string 121 also contains both permutations.